Tottenham Hotspur Stadium in London, home of Tottenham Hotspur FC

 Inside the Stadium

 Gates open 2 hours before kickoff, revealing the spectacular interior.
-The concourses are among the widest in world football with numerous bars including Europe's longest bar (The Goal Line Bar - 65 metres).
-Pre-match entertainment builds to the moment when 'Glory Glory Tottenham Hotspur' echoes around the ground.
-The South Stand's sheer scale and noise must be experienced to be believed.
+The concourses are among the widest in world football with numerous bars including Europe's longest bar — The Goal Line Bar at 65 metres — behind the South Stand.
+Pre-match entertainment builds to the moment when 'Glory Glory Tottenham Hotspur' echoes around the ground as the teams emerge.
+The South Stand's sheer scale and noise must be experienced to be believed; on Champions League nights and North London Derby Sundays the place reaches volumes that genuinely rival Dortmund.

 Food & Drink

 The stadium sets new standards for matchday catering.
-Options include premium local food vendors (not just typical stadium fare), craft beers, and diverse cuisines.
+Options include premium local food vendors (not just typical stadium fare), craft beers via the Beavertown partnership — Beavertown's brewing arch under the South Stand is the only working brewery inside a Premier League stadium — and diverse cuisines including the food-hall-style Market Place.
 The stadium is fully cashless.
 Prices are premium (£6-8 for food, £7-8 for drinks) but quality is notably higher than most grounds.

 After the Match

-White Hart Lane and Seven Sisters stations can be very congested - consider walking to Tottenham Hale (15 minutes) for Victoria Line access.
-The stadium bars remain open post-match.
-For nightlife, head to Shoreditch or Angel (both 15-20 minutes by tube).
+White Hart Lane and Seven Sisters stations can be very congested — consider walking to Tottenham Hale (15 minutes) for Victoria Line access.
+The stadium bars remain open post-match and No. Eight offers an evening dinner service.
+For nightlife, head to Shoreditch (Liverpool Street line then Overground) or Angel (Victoria Line one stop from King's Cross).

-International Visitor Tips: The stadium is excellent for first-time visitors - the Sky Walk and stadium tour are must-do experiences even without a match ticket.
-The area is less touristy than central London but the stadium itself is world-class.
-Consider combining with a visit to the Emirates for the North London football experience.
+International Visitor Tips: The stadium is excellent for first-time visitors — the Sky Walk (a 46-metre-high outdoor walkway around the roof, including a glass-floored section above the pitch) and the F2 Freestyle Climb are world-class experiences and well worth doing even without a match ticket.
+The area is less touristy than central London but the stadium itself is genuinely world-class.
+Consider combining with a visit to the Emirates for the full North London football experience.

 Getting There